julelang/manual/src/std/comptime.md

 Supports only structure types.
 Parameter ident should be constant.
 It allows access to private methods.
+It will not use the actual kind, so this method an provide access to methods of the any strict type alias.

 `fn Unwrap(self)`\
 Unwraps expression for runtime execution.